KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference allows you to decide if checkouts that are :ref:`OnSiteCheckouts` are counted toward the total checkouts a patron can have.
-You can also set your :ref:`circulation and fines rules <circulation-and-fines-rules-label>` to allow only a certain number of normal and OnSite checkouts.
+-  This preference allows you to decide if checkouts that are considered :ref:`on-site checkouts <onsitecheckouts-label>` are counted toward the total checkouts a patron can have.
+You can also set your :ref:`circulation and fines rules <circulation-and-fines-rules-label>` to allow only a certain number of normal and on-site checkouts.

 .. _defaultlongoverduechargevalue-label: